mejia-dev/epicodus-capstone-mvp/Timetracker.md

   * Working on resolving issue with enemy rendering.
 Enemy renders at a static position but seems as though it can't move.
     * Appears `this.position.y` for enemy1 is NaN.
     * Determined that the issue was caused by incorrectly scoped `this` when declaring the enemy.
 After changing to a non-relative value, rendering works as expected.
+  * Fix bug in marking enemies ready for deletion.
+Was using `this.x` instead of `this.position.x`.

 * 2024-04-13 - 1 hour total
   * 9:30am BST - 10:30am BST